 Assistantships-in-Instruction (AI) are teaching assignments awarded to graduate students by their department.
 Most Ph.D. programs require some teaching during a student’s enrollment period, often in specific years of study.
 Ordinarily, first year students in Ph.D. programs are not appointed as AI's.

 Since the School of Architecture offers both design studios and history and theory courses, our teaching assignments offer a range of possiblities including precepts, desk critiques, reviews, and travel, in addition to experience helping others conceptualize and develop projects.

 All first-time AIs are required to attend AI Orientation, a day-and-a-half orientation offered by the McGraw Center for Teaching and Learning each fall and spring.
-Fall 2019 AI Orientation is September 5 and 6.
+Spring 2020 AI Orientation is January 30 and 31.

 AIs are also required to complete the University's Preventing Sexual Harassment Program, offered online.

 Each term, the Dean of Faculty provides each department with a budget or allocation of the AI hours that can be assigned to its graduate students.
 The AI budget is primarily based on the teaching needs for the undergraduate courses.
 AI hours are then assigned to graduate students who teach courses in which they serve as teaching assistants, laboratory assistants, and occasionally as graders.